edgedb/easy-edgedb/chapter8/index.md

   Okay, now here are two positives for objects in comparison.

-  Do you have a lot of duplication in property values?
-If so, then using `constraint exclusive` on an object type is the more efficient way to do it.
+  Are there other types that need to refer to the same values?
+If so, then it may be better to use an object to keep things consistent.
+That's why we eventually made `places_visited` a `multi link`, for example.

   Objects are easier to migrate if you need to have more than one value with each.